Status Of The Patio Garden April 26, 2021

+This is the current status of the patio garden as of April 26, 2021.
 There’s something almost sacred about working in your garden.
-Whether your garden space is big or small, none of that matters.
+Whether your garden space is big or small, that doesn’t matter.
 It’s working with your hands and tending what you grow.

 Zinnias:

-Yesterday I gently pulled little zinnia seedlings from the soil to thin them out and planted them elsewhere.
+Yesterday, I gently pulled the little zinnia seedlings from the soil to thin them out and replanted them in other pots.
+Zinnias are my favorite cut flowers to bring inside and enjoy in a jar.

 I also planted a bluish/purple clematis I bought last week at the nursery.
-You may recall that the dreadful winter weather killed my white one.
+You may recall that the dreadful winter weather killed my white clematis plant.

 They had roses trained to look like trees, and I wanted one so bad since the winter also killed my gorgeous yellow rose bush.
 But I didn’t dare lift them because of my back.
 So I passed them by.

 But I did, finally, find the pineapple sage Charlie likes to nibble on when his tummy is upset.
-I’d been on many trips looking for it and they didn’t yet have it in until the other day.
+I’d been on many trips looking for it, and they hadn’t had it in yet until the other day.
+I love the scent of this herb.

 Herbs:

-And I also got a lemon basil plant to put where the pineapple sage and the lemon verbena shares a pot/galvanized container.
+I also got a lemon basil plant to put in the same pot as the pineapple sage and the lemon verbena.
 The lemon basil is hard to see from this angle.

-So there are many good reasons to plant herbs in your garden space.
+There are many good reasons to plant herbs in your garden space.
+You can cook with snipped herbs, repel insects, and enjoy the wonderful scents from these plants.

 Just look at all that cheerful color on my patio.